 Bradleys Head to Chowder Bay Walk

-The Bradleys Head To Chowder Bay Walk is a relatively short, picturesque bush trail in the Sydney Lower North Shore, boasting panoramic views across Sydney Harbour.
+The Bradleys Head To Chowder Bay Walk is a relatively short but picturesque bush trail in Sydney’s lower north shore, boasting panoramic views across Sydney Harbour.

 – Distance: 2.7 km (one way)